What to expect from our article

 If you are seeking a thrill, Blackpool Pleasure Beach is the place to be.
 This is the UK’s most ride intensive amusement park, and it is even home to the only Nickelodeon Land in the UK.
 There are rides there for everyone, including families, children, and thrill-seekers, and you won’t be disappointed by what’s on offer.
 Aside from the epic rides and rollercoasters, the Pleasure Beach also hosts various shows and events throughout the year.

 Madame Tussauds Blackpool

 At Madame Tussauds Blackpool, you can get up close and personal with wax figures of some of your favourite celebrities.
-You can step into the action and come face to face with Marvel superheroes, travel through space and time to meet the Doctor and their TARDIS, or even take a selfie with the queen!
+You can step into the action and come face-to-face with Marvel superheroes, travel through space and time to meet the Doctor and his tardis, or even take a selfie with the queen!